airavata-courses/TeamZenith/README.md

      * open the Workbench and run the DDL file provided inside the project
      * Start the Database
 5. Run the tomcat server and navigate browser to "https://localhost:8443/"
 6. Create a new account by navigating to the Create Account link.
+While account creation, please provide the username as the username which is used to login to Karst/BigRed2.
+This will be the username without the @iu.edu extension.
 7. Login to the application with the newly created username and password
 8. Once successfully logged in, the interface will display options to Submit, Monitor, Cancel jobs and Download job files
 9. For testing GROMACS, we have provided the GROMACS input files within the gromacs folder inside the project folder.